 “I couldn’t force myself to hate America”: the incredible history of the Soviet spy in the USA

 Jack Barsky's story is unique.
-He was the first Soviet spy in America who refused to go back, and at the same time managed to avoid both the revenge of the KGB and the arrest of the FBI.
-After many years of life in the United States, he was nevertheless opened up, but in the end, it was not prison and deportation that awaited him, but, on the contrary, American citizenship.
-ForumDaily talked to a former Soviet spy who now lives in the vicinity of New York.
+He was the first Soviet spy in America to refuse to go back, and at the same time managed to avoid both the revenge of the KGB and the arrest of the FBI.
+After many years of his life in the United States, he was nevertheless discovered, but in the end he was not facing prisons and deportation, but on the contrary - American citizenship.
+ForumDaily spoke with a former Soviet spy who now lives in the vicinity of New York.

 His own among strangers

 When in 1949 a boy was born in a war-ravaged and Soviet-occupied East Germany Albrecht Dittrichnobody could imagine that in many years he would become known in America under the name of a Soviet spy illegal Jack Barsky.
 It was under this name that Albrecht came to the United States in 1978 on the instructions of the KGB.
 Almost 20 years he lived in the United States on other people's documents, and led a double life, torn at 2 country and 2 family, unaware of the existence of each other.

 In the 1988 year, when the curators ordered him to return to the GDR, the agent made the final decision to remain in the United States.
 Another 9 years Jack Barsky lived in America as an ordinary good citizen, until in May 1997 of the year he was detained by the FBI.
 The most surprising thing in the history of Barsky was that he did not spend a single day in prison, and even deserved American citizenship - this time legally, after years of cooperation with the authorities.